 The study of word counts and vocabulary size falls under the domain of lexicometry, a branch of linguistics that deals with the quantitative analysis of vocabulary.
 Lexicometry employs statistical methods to analyze large bodies of text, providing insights into word frequency, distribution, and usage patterns.

 One of the key concepts in lexicometry is the type-token ratio, which measures the ratio of unique words (types) to the total number of words (tokens) in a given text.
-This ratio can provide valuable information about the diversity and complexity of the vocabulary used in that text.
+This leads to this ratio can provide valuable information about the diversity and complexity of the vocabulary used in that text.
 In the context of five-letter words, lexicometric analysis can help determine their frequency and distribution in various types of writing.

 Historical Context